What does running have to do with software development?

 If you are familiar with Scrum, you will recognize this concept as Velocity – the average amount of Product Backlog turned into an increment of a product during a Sprint by a Scrum Team, tracked by the Development Team for use within the Scrum Team.
 This typically uses the “story point” as the unit of measurement.

-While the story point is not a Scrum concept, it is often used by Scrum Teams to assign relative level of developer effort expected for a given user story, a description that encapsulates a sliver of application functionality intended for software developers to create a vertical slice into the tech stack.
+While the story point is not a Scrum concept, it is often used by Scrum Teams to assign a relative level of developer effort expected for a given user story, a description that encapsulates a sliver of application functionality intended for software developers to create a vertical slice into the tech stack.

 The concept of a “story point” can be confusing to many software developers new to agile concepts.
-On the last two projects, we decided to abandon use of it in favor of size (e.g. “small”, “medium”, “large”, “extra-large”).
+On the last two projects, we decided to abandon the use of it in favor of size (e.g. “small”, “medium”, “large”, “extra-large”).

 Sizes are also relative to one another, but as soon as a numeric equivalent is discussed (e.g. 1=small, 2=medium, 3=large, 5=extra-large), software developers often start thinking hours, as in “Why can’t we just use actual hours?”

 The problem with using actual hours is that estimates are often inaccurate, at least in early Sprints.
-At the beginning of a Sprint you also don’t know for certain who will work on a given story.
+At the beginning of a Sprint, you also don’t know for certain who will work on a given story.
 But even if you knew who will work on a given story, the hours that it takes one software developer to build a given sliver of application functionality is going to vary depending on the individual, so Velocity based on hours won’t mean much.

-Everyone works approximately 50 hours each week.
+Everyone works for approximately 50 hours each week.
 Who cares?
 We already know this.
 What we want to know is how much work is actually getting done.
 Story points permit the Development Team to categorize stories based on expected complexity rather than the hours it takes to build the stories.

 In other words, the Development Team agrees on relative size, and then over the course of the project, tracks it to determine how much work can typically get done during a Sprint, given the composition of the Development Team.
 Essentially, the Cone of Uncertainty decreases in size as the Development Team gets more familiar with what a story point signifies, ideally leading to better planning.

-Back to my relay race analogy, the Development Team should be interested in knowing how much it can realistically handle for each leg (i.e. Sprint) of the race, because taking on too much work will likely result in tripping up by dropping the baton or losing software developers.
+Back to my relay race analogy, the Development Team should be interested in knowing how much it can realistically handle for each leg (i.e. Sprint) of the race because taking on too much work will likely result in tripping up by dropping the baton or losing software developers.

 And taking on too little work will result in not getting as far as otherwise might be possible.
 It’s a fine balance.